 Submitting to Christ

-You may have heard that the role of the wife is to submit to the husband.
-We’ll talk more about that later, but as guys, we also have the responsibility to submit to Christ.
+You may have heard the role of the wife is to submit to the husband.
+We’ll talk more about that later, but as guys, we first have the responsibility to submit to Christ.
 When we submit to Christ and His guidance, a couple of things happen:

 - Our wives easier submit to our leadership knowing we’re submitted to Christ